-Mathis, 136 S. Ct. at 2256-57.
+64 Id. at 517-18.
 The Court noted that conversely, an indictment and jury instruction that only reference one alternative term to the exclusion of others could indicate that the statute contains a list of elements, each one of which must be proven to a jury.
-Id. at 2257.
+Id. at 519.

-63 Id. at 2257 (quoting Shepard, 544 U.S. at 21).
+65 Id. (quoting Shepard, 544 U.S. at 21).
 In Taylor v.
 United States, the Supreme Court cited three main factors in adopting a statutory-based categorical approach instead of a conduct-based one: (1) the language of section 924(e) indicates that Congress intended the sentencing court to determine if a defendant had been convicted of crimes falling within certain categories, rather than look to the facts of the offenses; (2) the legislative history showed that Congress generally took a categorical approach to predicate offenses; and (3) that practical difficulties and potential unfairness of a factual approach are "daunting."
 495 U.S. 575, 600-01 (1990).

-64 Johnson v.
+66 Johnson v.
 United States, 559 U.S. 133, 137 (2010).

-65 Id. (assuming that the defendant's Florida battery conviction was for an unwanted "touch" because the Shepard documents were ambiguous).
-In most contexts that use the categorical approach, such as the ACCA in Johnson, the burden is on the government to prove that the defendant has a certain number of qualifying convictions and thus ambiguities are decided in favor of the defendant.
+67 Id. (assuming that the defendant's Florida battery conviction was for an unwanted "touch" because the Shepard documents were ambiguous).
+In most contexts that use the categorical approach, such as the ACCA in Johnson, the burden is on the government to prove that the defendant has a certain number of qualifying convictions and thus, ambiguities are decided in favor of the defendant.
 In contexts in which the burden is on the defendant to prove the absence of a qualifying conviction under the categorical approach, ambiguous Shepard documents may lead to the opposite result.
 See Pereida v.
 Wilkinson, 141 S. Ct.
-754, 767 (2021) (in the cancellation-of-removal context under the INA, ambiguous Shepard documents mean that the movant loses under the modified categorical approach because he has the burden of proving he does not have prior convictions for crimes involving moral turpitude).
+754, 767 (2021) (in the cancellation-of-removal context under the INA, ambiguous Shepard documents mean that the movant